Personality Tests in Swiss Job Interviews

 Can I refuse to take a personality test?

 Yes, personality tests are voluntary.
 However, declining may create an impression of reluctance or lack of openness.
-In practice, most candidates do not decline.
+In practice, most candidates do not refuse, particularly at mid-to-senior level where the test is a standard part of the process for all finalists.